Enghelāb-e Eslāmi Technical College: Capacities and Brief

 To know better this state Technical College, should more concentrate on its Mechanical Engineers' qualification and also Electrical Engineers and their achievements.
-Currently, this college is benefiting from a huge diversity of pieces of equipment in the college and in the program of Automotive Engineering, students publish technical papers and journals every semester for college internal use and participating in different conferences (see also Karafan) and some of them produce mechanical parts.
+Currently, this college is benefiting from a diversity of pieces of equipment in the college and in the program of Automotive Engineering, students publish technical papers and journals every semester for college internal use and participating in different conferences (see also Karafan) and some of them produce mechanical parts.
 On the other hand, the college administration seeks internal capacity and abilities to provide their needs on their owns.

-Future for Alumni

-According to statistics, more tan 70% of this college become hired by companies in different cities across Iran.